Mark: We're not magic. Magic doesn't exist.

 What happens when a creator decides to use both in one universe?
 What if they want to differentiate them?
 Is there a real difference?
 Do mages and psychics get along?
 Are psychics just mages that have streamlined the process of using magic?

-- In JoJo's Bizarre Adventure, Stands are psychic manifestations of the soul, and Hamon is an sun-elemental martial art used to combat the undead.
+- Stands are psychic manifestations of the soul, and Hamon is an sun-elemental martial art used to combat the undead.
 Both are entirely separate phenomena within the universe, though Hamon can be channeled through a Stand, as is the case with Joseph Joestar channeling Hamon through Hermit Purple's vines.
 Hamon essentially vanishes after Part 3, because a distinct lack of vampires in Part 4 onward parts means there's no longer a need to channel The Power of the Sun to take down villains permanently.

 - Marvel Universe: Psychic powers are common mutant or alien powers, while magic stems from a variety of sources.
 However it seems that nearly anyone, human, mutant, or other, can learn or acquire magic.